microsoft/playwright/docs-src/api-body.md

 Returns the ElementHandles pointing to the frame elements.

 The method finds all elements matching the specified selector within the frame.
-See [Working with selectors](#working-with-selectors) for more details.
+See [Working with selectors](./selectors.md#working-with-selectors) for more details.
 If no elements match the selector, returns empty array.

 ### param: Frame.$$.selector = %%-query-selector-%%